-The consumer could attempt to show that the loan is not a QM (for example, under the General QM definition that the DTI ratio was miscalculated and exceeds 43 percent), and therefore is not presumed to comply with the ATR requirements).
-If the loan is a QM that is not higher-priced, the consumer has no recourse under this regulation.
+The consumer could attempt to show that the loan is not a QM (for example, under the General QM definition that the DTI ratio was miscalculated and exceeds 43 percent), and therefore is not presumed to comply with the ATR requirements.
+However, if the loan is indeed a QM and is not higher-priced, the consumer has no recourse under this regulation.